 The 3 Biggest Disasters in CRM History

-Customer Relationship Management, or CRM, sounds new-fangled.
-Still, although the term ‘CRM’ is certainly new, the concept is as old as time itself…well, certainly as old as trade is, the first recorded example of which happened over 20,000 years ago in what is now known as Papua New Guinea.
+Customer Relationship Management, or CRM, sounds new-fangled but although the term ‘CRM’ is certainly new, the concept is as old as time itself…well, certainly as old as trade is, the first recorded example of which happened over 20,000 years ago in what is now known as Papua New Guinea.

 Of course, we don’t know how their trading and customer information was stored - whether it was committed to memory to keep it safe from competitors or whether customer lists were maintained but, regardless, when you consider the risks involved - particularly in travel - during the earliest days of trading, it stands to reason that the earliest entrepreneurs were experts in marketing and sales and had excellent customer knowledge.

-Throughout the years, various methods of record-keeping and accounting have been developed, eventually leaping the first commercial computer systems.
-By the late 1950s/early 60s, any business worth it's salt and concerned about keeping records (and had plenty of money to hand!) was eagerly adopting Automation.
-Of course, as the price of computers fell dramatically, even the smallest of businesses could afford to get on board, so by the 70s, Automation was all the rage.
+Throughout the years, various methods of record-keeping and accounting have been developed, eventually making the leap to the first commercial computer systems.
+By the late 1950s/early 60s, any business worth its salt and with concerns about keeping records (and had plenty of money to hand!) was eagerly adopting Automation.
+Of course, as the price of computers fell dramatically, even the smallest of businesses could afford to get on board, and so by the 70’s, Automation was all the rage.

-During the 80’s that the CRM revolution took off, with the invention of database marketing pioneered by Robert and Kate Kestnbaum changing the face of direct marketing.
-There’s no definitive answer as to who ‘invented’ modern CRM, but if we consider Kestnbaum’s contributions to the modern marketing world, we should probably give them the crown.
-The 1990s saw the emergence of many products designed to manage customer data, such as Siebel, Goldmine and Maximiser, who all provided off-the-shelf software that even small businesses could afford - yet had enough impressive features to attract the attention of huge multinationals.
-By the middle of the decade, customers were spoilt for choice, with CRM systems of all shapes and sizes flooding the market, and even more so with the advent of mobile and e-CRM in the late 90s.
+It was during the 80’s that the CRM revolution really took off, with the invention of database marketing pioneered by Robert and Kate Kestnbaum changing the face of direct marketing.
+There’s no definitive answer as to who ‘invented’ modern CRM, but if we take into account the Kestnbaum’s contributions to the modern marketing world, we should probably give them the crown.
+The 1990s saw the emergence of a plethora of products designed to manage customer data, such as Siebel, Goldmine and Maximiser, who all provided off-the-shelf software that even small businesses could afford - and yet had enough impressive features to attract the attention of huge multi-nationals.
+By the middle of the decade, customers were spoilt for choice, with CRM systems of all shapes and sizes flooding the market, and even more so with the advent of mobile and e-CRM in the late 90’s.

 You’d be forgiven for thinking that over 20 years later, the market for new CRM products is now at saturation point.
 But you’d be wrong.
-Ever-changing technology has allowed new software companies to develop new and inventive designs - largely buoyed by the rise of social media and smartphones and the need to interact with customers across their various social platforms.
+Ever changing technology has allowed new software companies to continue to come up with new and inventive designs - largely buoyed by the rise of social media and smartphones, and the need to interact with customers across their various social platforms.

-So, in the grand scheme of things, CRM is old technology.
-Despite the ever-changing landscape of the system, the basic premise of CRM has always been about the same thing: managing relationships with your customers, allowing you to understand what they want and allowing you to provide it to them to deliver better customer satisfaction.
-A good CRM system will collect and manage all the information you could need relating to your customers, including what they’ve purchased in the past and their preferences.
-It then makes that information available to your sales and marketing, management, and customer service teams.
+So, in the grand scheme of things, CRM is an old technology.
+Despite the ever-changing landscape of the system, the basic premise of CRM has always been about the same thing: managing relationships with your customers; allowing you to understand what they want and allowing you to provide it to them to deliver better customer satisfaction.
+A good CRM system will collect and manage all of the information you could possibly need relating to your customers, including what they’ve purchased in the past and their preferences.
+It then makes that info available to your sales and marketing teams, management, and your customer service team.

 Hershey's Bitter Experience In The Sweets Market